310mc/https-310mc.github.io-tl/source/_posts/climax/prologue.md

 {% bubble Kaoru sigh %}
 Ehh~?
 Man, you’re always messing with me…

-I don’t really want people to get *too* friendly with me, so I’d rather you keep calling me by my first name.
 {% endbubble %}

 {% bubble Kaoru awkward %}
+I don’t really want people to get *too* friendly with me, and I’d rather you keep calling me by my first name.

 I know it’s my own fault, but everyone’s been kinda keeping their distance from me…

 I mean, not even my *family* talks to me without attaching an honorific to my name.